“Half of women and a third of men will require some form of long term care” – Andy Burnham, Health Secretary, July 2009

-As with all things, it pays to plan well in advance. that’s exactly why our estate planning lawyers work closely with f highly experienced independent financial advisors who specialise in providing financial advice on the funding of care home fees as well as retirement, investment and tax planning services.
+As with all things, it pays to plan well in advance. that’s exactly why our estate planning lawyers work closely with f highly experienced independent financial advisors who specialise in providing financial advice on the funding of care home fees as well as retirement, investment and inheritance tax planning services.
 With them, we offer a holistic wealth protection service where we work with you and a specialist financial advisor, considering:

 - Your will and whether this can be altered to make it more efficient

 - Equalising assets